Axway/mft-convert/content/en/docs/TransferCFT/Using_Sentinel/intro_sentinel/cycleId_calculation_sentinel.md

 ---

-    title: CycleId calculation
+    title: "CycleId calculation"
-    linkTitle: CycleId calculation
+    linkTitle: "CycleId calculation"
-    weight: 250
+    weight: 240

----
-The internal CycleId is an XFBTransfer Tracked Object attribute.
+---The internal CycleId is an XFBTransfer Tracked Object attribute.
 This field has the structure described in the following table.

-<span class="autonumber"></span>Internal CycleID structure PeSIT
+Internal CycleID structure PeSIT

-QQQ\_QQQ\_D

 | Offset | Length | PI | Description |